ydmatsd/funbgcex/README.md

 See [here](docs/available_Pfam.txt) for available protein domains.

 ### Example: Extracting BGCs encoding Pyr4-family terpene cyclases
-Suppose you have several GenBank files in a directory named `gbk`.
+Suppose you have several GenBank files in a directory named `gbk` in your current directory.
 If you wish to extract BGCs that encode a Pyr4-family terpene cyclase from these GenBank files and to obtain the result in a directory named `results`, then run the following:

 ```bash
 $ funbgcex gbk results -m pfam -p Pyr4
 ```

 Alternatively, you may prepare a FASTA file containing the protein sequences of Pyr4 homologues.
-If the FASTA file is saved as `Pyr4.fasta`, then run the following:
+If the FASTA file is saved as `Pyr4.fasta` in your current director, then run the following:

 ```bash
 $ funbgcex gbk results -m target -f Pyr4.fasta